stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 This revelation of simplicity removed much of the ill-defined apprehension I had felt, and I smiled as my host rambled on:

-  &ldquo;Queer haow picters kin set a body thinkin&rsquo;.
+   "Queer haow picters kin set a body thinkin'.
 Take this un here near the front.
-Hev yew ever seed trees like thet, with big leaves a-floppin&rsquo; over an&rsquo;
-daown?
-And them men&mdash;them can&rsquo;t be niggers&mdash;they dew beat all.
+Hev yew ever seed trees like thet, with big leaves a-floppin' over an' daown?
+And them men--them can't be niggers--they dew beat all.
 Kinder like Injuns, I guess, even ef they be in Afriky.
-Some o&rsquo; these here critters looks like monkeys, or half monkeys an&rsquo; half men, but I never heerd o&rsquo; nothing like this un.&rdquo; Here he pointed to a fabulous creature of the artist, which one might describe as a sort of dragon with the head of an alligator.
+Some o' these here critters looks like monkeys, or half monkeys an' half men, but I never heerd o' nothing like this un. " Here he pointed to a fabulous creature of the artist, which one might describe as a sort of dragon with the head of an alligator.

-  &ldquo;But naow I&rsquo;ll shew ye the best un&mdash;over here nigh the middle&mdash;&rdquo;
-The old man&rsquo;s speech grew a trifle thicker and his eyes assumed a brighter glow; but his fumbling hands, though seemingly clumsier than before, were entirely adequate to their mission.
+   "But naow I'll shew ye the best un--over here nigh the middle-- " The old man's speech grew a trifle thicker and his eyes assumed a brighter glow; but his fumbling hands, though seemingly clumsier than before, were entirely adequate to their mission.
-The book fell open, almost of its own accord and as if from frequent consultation at this place, to the repellent twelfth plate shewing a butcher&rsquo;s shop amongst the Anzique cannibals.
+The book fell open, almost of its own accord and as if from frequent consultation at this place, to the repellent twelfth plate shewing a butcher's shop amongst the Anzique cannibals.
 My sense of restlessness returned, though I did not exhibit it.
-The especially bizarre thing was that the artist had made his Africans look like white men&mdash;the limbs and quarters hanging about the walls of the shop were ghastly, while the butcher with his axe was hideously incongruous.
+The especially bizarre thing was that the artist had made his Africans look like white men--the limbs and quarters hanging about the walls of the shop were ghastly, while the butcher with his axe was hideously incongruous.
 But my host seemed to relish the view as much as I disliked it.

-  &ldquo;What d&rsquo;ye think o&rsquo; this&mdash;ain&rsquo;t never see the
-like hereabouts, eh?
-When I see this I telled Eb Holt, &lsquo;That&rsquo;s suthin&rsquo; ta stir ye up an&rsquo; make yer blood tickle!&rsquo; When I read in Scripter about slayin&rsquo;&mdash;like them Midianites was slew&mdash;I kinder think things, but I ain&rsquo;t got no picter of it.
+   "What d'ye think o' this--ain't never see the like hereabouts, eh?
+When I see this I telled Eb Holt, &lsquo;That's suthin' ta stir ye up an' make yer blood tickle!'
+When I read in Scripter about slayin'--like them Midianites was slew--I kinder think things, but I ain't got no picter of it.
-Here a body kin see all they is to it&mdash;I s&rsquo;pose &rsquo;tis sinful, but ain&rsquo;t we all born an&rsquo; livin&rsquo; in sin?&mdash;Thet feller bein&rsquo; chopped up gives me a tickle every time I look at &rsquo;im&mdash;I hev ta keep lookin&rsquo; at &rsquo;im&mdash;see whar the butcher cut off his feet?
-Thar&rsquo;s his head on thet bench, with one arm side of it, an&rsquo; t&rsquo;other arm&rsquo;s on the graound side o&rsquo; the meat block.&rdquo;
+Here a body kin see all they is to it--I s'pose 'tis sinful, but ain't we all born an' livin' in sin?--Thet feller bein' chopped up gives me a tickle every time I look at 'im--I hev ta keep lookin' at 'im--see whar the butcher cut off his feet?
+Thar's his head on thet bench, with one arm side of it, an' t'other arm's on the graound side o' the meat block. "

   As the man mumbled on in his shocking ecstasy the expression on his hairy, spectacled face became indescribable, but his voice sank rather than mounted.
 My own sensations